d28b/html-slides/README.md

 ?><? include skeleton/presentation.inc.html ?>
 ```

-The first and last line import the skeleton, and must remain as-is.
-The center part contains the title of the presentation, and one line per slide.
+The first and last line import the presentation skeleton, and must remain as-is.
 Each slide takes the following parameters:

-1. File (required)
+1. Slide file
-2. Title shown on the slide index (optional)
+2. Title shown on the slide index *(optional)*
-3. Style (optional)
+3. Style *(optional)*

 The file extension determines the type of slide: